huxiangyun/kaggle_CreditCardFraudDetection/README.md

 Module3:
 --------------------------------------------

 Now the following figure is the scatter plot of the entire credit dataset.
+From the figure, we can assume that logistic regression will result good.
 <img width="800" height="400" alt="pca" src="https://github.com/jaydeepchakraborty/kaggle_CreditCardFraudDetection/blob/master/img/pca_.jpeg">